 Since furniture is so darn expensive, we do everything possible to avoid breaking/spoiling it and having to schedule a carpenter, visit the store or shop online.
 It is something that is used most of the time and more than anything else in the house, thus it is bound to face wear and tear.
 It is for this reason that you need to be extra careful with your furniture.
 Below are some tips on how you can manage and ensure your furniture lasts long, yes really long.

-Screws and bolts in the beds and chairs loosen with the time of use.
+Screws and bolts in beds and chairs loosen with time.
 They will not pop out immediately, however, you will struggle with wobbling chairs and the creaky sounds.
 Failure to tighten the screws can lead to permanent damage.
 Tighten the screws regularly and do some DIY fittings to make your chairs or bed last longer.
 Once every six months should be okay depending on how often they become loose.

 We all know that sunlight is not furniture’s best friend.
 Prolonged exposure to sunlight can damage the furniture.
 How does this happen?
-The UV rays of the sun that penetrate almost 70 percent through plain glass in the window, tend to fade, discolor and damage the wooden surface and even the upholstery of your couches, chairs and bed.
-To protect them, you can place your furniture in those parts of the room that the sun’s rays do not reach.
-Also, you can make use of blinds and curtains to reduce exposure to this light.
+The UV rays of the sun that penetrate almost 70 percent through plain glass in the window tend to fade, discolor, and damage the wooden surface and even the upholstery of your couches, chairs, and beds.
+To protect them, you can place your furniture in those parts of the room where the sun’s rays do not reach.
+Also, you can make use of blinds and curtains to reduce exposure to sunlight.

 Your old furniture might still be very strong but at the same time look old.
 This means they still have some life left in them and are willing to serve you a little longer.
-If you are not ready to buy new furniture, you can merely add some life to them by repainting or re-cushioning with a better and trendier fabric.
+If you are not ready to buy new furniture, you can merely add some life to them by repainting or recushioning with better quality and trendier fabric.